Graphical User Interface Testing: Squish GUI Tester

 2.

-Selection of the application to be tested (AUT: Application Under Test).
+Selecting the application to be tested (AUT: Application Under Test).

 3.